MikelMNJ/starter-app/README.md

 3. In terminal, run `cd /path/to/project` then `yarn set version berry` (if not on a modern version of yarn already), followed by `yarn`.
 For NPM users, run `npm i` in the project directory.
 4. Finally, run `yarn start` and `yarn start:server` or `npm run start` and `npm run start:server`.

+> You will need a valid SendGrid API Key and your SendGrid sender address must be verified with them.

 See deployment section for additional steps to take before deployment to Netlify.